DFHack/dfhack/docs/Compile.rst

     git clone --recursive https://github.com/DFHack/dfhack
     cd dfhack

-If your version of git does not support the ``--recursive`` flag, you will need to omit it and run ``git submodule update --init`` after entering the dfhack directory.
+If your version of Git does not support the ``--recursive`` flag, you will need to omit it and run ``git submodule update --init`` after entering the dfhack directory.

 To get the latest development code (develop branch), clone as above and then::